-Fast forward a few decades and I emigrate to Australia, driven by the desire for untamed wilderness.
-By this stage I was an experienced mental health manager, I had a good standard of living but an undernourished soul.
-So before long I ditched the suit, left my job and set off on an unplanned adventure.
+Fast forward a few decades and I emigrated to Australia, driven by the desire for the untamed wilderness.
+By this time, I was an experienced mental health manager.
+I had a good standard of living but an undernourished soul.
+So before long I ditched the suit, left my job, and set off on an unplanned adventure.

 I wanted to embrace my practical side, so I took jobs on farms as I travelled.
-At one of these jobs on account of my origins I was asked if I could build a dry stone wall.
-I couldn’t, but a few months later, on a trip to the UK I attended several courses and commenced a lifelong journey into the world of dry stone.
+At one of these jobs, I was asked, on account of my origins, if I could build a dry stone wall.
+I couldn’t, but a few months later on a trip to the UK, I attended several courses and commenced a lifelong journey into the world of dry stone.

-Working with stone is a continuous apprenticeship, every stone, every project, teaching you something new.
+Working with stone is a continuous apprenticeship, with every stone and every project, teaching you something new.
 I’ve been fortunate to be mentored by some of the trade’s best practitioners and awarded a fellowship from the International Specialized Skills Institute.
-This support has enabled me to become one of only six DSWA Advanced level female dry stone wallers in the world, and currently the only one of any gender in the southern hemisphere.
+This support has enabled me to become one of only six DSWA UK Advanced level female dry stone wallers in the world, and currently the only one of any gender in the southern hemisphere.

-As a professional member of the DSWA I’m passionate about the development of a strong dry stone community in Australia, the maintenance of these ancient authentic skills, and increasing opportunities for women to get involved.
-As such I’m a founding member and current co-convener of the Women’s International Stone Alliance.
+As a Corporate and Professional member of the DSWA UK, I’m passionate about developing a strong dry stone community in Australia, maintaining these ancient authentic skills, and increasing opportunities for women to get involved.
+I’m a founding member and current co-convener of the Women’s International Stone Alliance.